centrifuge/documentation/docs/usage/interacting-with-node.md

 ---
 id: api-calls-postman
 order: 1
-title: API calls via Postman
+title: Rest API
 category: 3.
 Using the Centrifuge Node
 ---

-Once the Centrifuge node is up and running you are able to start submitting invoices and tokenize these documents via simple API calls.
-For this, you can either use Postman (see [Recommended tools](/docs/getting-started/tools) or use your standard command-line interface.
-If you use Postman, make sure you have imported the most recent [Centrifuge Postman Collection](https://www.getpostman.com/collections/828cc6af5bc56642ba42).
+Once the Centrifuge node is up and running you are able to start submitting invoices and tokenize these documents via the Rest API.
+Please refer to the [Node API](https://centrifuge-os-node-api-2.api-docs.io/0.0.5/) documentation for a complete list of endpoints.

+In the section below we show how you can interact with the API through Postman (see [Recommended tools](/docs/getting-started/tools).
+If you use Postman, can import the [Centrifuge Postman Collection](https://www.getpostman.com/collections/828cc6af5bc56642ba42).

 ## Before you start
 Confirm that your Centrifuge Node is up und running, for example with a PING (See section [Post install verification](/docs/getting-started/ping)).
 If it is not running, run the Centrifuge Node using the `config.yaml` file you created: